 Why can't I register my own account?

-Edsby parents accounts need to be linked to the accounts of their children—and only their children—to protect students’ sensitive academic and contact information.
+Edsby parent accounts need to be linked to the accounts of their children—and only their children—to protect students’ sensitive academic and contact information.
 This linkage between parents and children is configured by the school or school district behind the scenes.
 Which is why parents need to receive a special email from their school or district, to their email address on record, in order to receive an Edsby account with the right access to the right children.
 Parents can’t just “sign up” to protect the security of everyone involved.

 Can I have more than one child on my account?

 Parents can associate any number of students with their Edsby parent login.
 That means parents only need to log into their single account to view all of their children’s academic progress.
 Here’s how to set it up.

 What about kids in different schools?